Integrative-Mental-Health-Lab/linking_cell_types_to_brain_phenotypes/README.md

    - For build 37, you can download the file `NCBI37.3.gene.loc.extendedMHCexcluded` [here](https://github.com/jbryois/scRNA_disease/blob/master/Code_Paper/Data/NCBI/NCBI37.3.gene.loc.extendedMHCexcluded) from Bryois et al.

 > [!IMPORTANT]
-> Confirm the following items:
+> Ensure Data Compatibility.
+Please confirm the following items before proceeding to the MAGMA analysis:
-> 1. The summary statistics are from a non-admixed population that matches the MAGMA reference data.
+> 1. The summary statistics are from a non-admixed population that matches MAGMA's auxiliary data.
-> 2. The summary statistics are the same genome build as the MAGMA gene locations file.
+> 2. The summary statistics are the same genome build as MAGMA's auxiliary files.
 > 3. If the summary statistics do not contain a SNP ID column, obtain the SNP IDs from the chromosomal and base pair positions using a reference file of the same genome build.

 ## Get MAGMA Inputs